-2018 (D.C.
-United): In his second year in D.C., Canouse proved to be a crucial part of the United midfield.
+2018: In his second year in D.C., Canouse proved to be a crucial part of the United's success in the midfield.
 After an extended period out of the line-up due to injury, Canouse made his first appearance of the year as a substitute on July 14 against Vancouver in the Audi Field inaugural match.
-After two more appearances off the bench, Canouse made his first start on July 28 in the 2-1 win over Colorado.
-Canouse went on to start the rest of United’s final 18 games, which included his first career playoff start in the defeat to Columbus on November 1.
-In Canouse’s 17 MLS regular season starts, the midfielder played 90 minutes in all but two games.
-The Lancaster, Pa., native scored his first goal for United on October 13 against FC Dallas.
+After two more appearances off the bench, Canouse returned to the starting lineup on July 28 during the 2-1 win over Colorado.
+Canouse went on to start the rest of United’s remaining 18 games, which included his first career playoff start in the defeat to Columbus on Nov.
+1. In Canouse’s 17 MLS regular season starts, the midfielder played 90 minutes in all but two games.
+The Lancaster, Pa., native scored his first goal for the Black-and-Red on Oct.
+13 against FC Dallas.
 His 86th minute header clinched an important 1-0 victory in the Black-and-Red’s playoff hunt.
-Canouse finished the year with a stellar 89% passing accuracy, making him on the top passers in the league.
-Canouse was also named to the MLS Team of the Week on four occasions.
+Canouse finished the year with a stellar 89% passing accuracy, making him one of the most accurate passers in the league.
+Due to his performances, Canouse was named to the MLS Team of the Week on four occasions.

-2017 (D.C.
-United): Canouse provided United with defensive stability in the center of midfield after he arrived in D.C. on Aug.
+2017: Canouse provided United with defensive stability in the midfield after he arrived in D.C. on Aug.
 9, 2017.
-The Lancaster native started 10 matches for United, playing 90 minutes in eight of the appearances.
+The Pennsylvania, native started 10 matches for United, playing 90 minutes in eight of the appearances.
 Canouse made his MLS debut on Aug.
-19 against Colorado, providing the team with two interceptions, three tackles, while creating two chances.
-In Week 25, Canouse was named to MLS Team of the Week after helping the Black-and-Red earn a shutout win over New England on Aug.
+19 against Colorado, providing the team with two interceptions, three tackles and creating two chances.
+In Week 25, Canouse was named to the MLS Team of the Week after helping the Black-and-Red earn a shutout win over Eastern Conference rivals, the New England Revolution on Aug.
 26. Canouse recorded his first career MLS assist against the New York Red Bulls on Sept.
 27 by providing the final pass for Patrick Mullins’ 70th-minute goal.

-Acquired from TSG 1899 Hoffenheim on a permanent transfer and signed to a multi-year deal on Aug.
-8, 2017.
+August 8, 2017: Acquired from TSG 1899 Hoffenheim on a permanent transfer and signed to a multi-year contract.